When you’re planning a trip to Africa, you will most likely come across all sorts of information.

 - Leave your fancy jewellery at home.

-- Feminine hygiene products are hard to come by and expensive, so take what you need with you from home.
+- Good feminine hygiene products are hard to come by, especially out of the big towns and cities, so take a stash with you from home.

 - Toiletries are available at most major supermarkets, but if there’s anything specific you want, you’ll have to take it.

-- Suncream is hard to find, so take it with you.
+- Suncream is also hard to find, so take it with you.